-- b) All new build housing will achieve a minimum 20% Co2 reduction through energy efficiency measures, and where achievable a 31% reduction in CO2 based on the 2013 Edition of the 2010 Building Regulations (Part L).
-Developers will be expected to provide evidence of the level of carbon reduction achieved in the dwellings through submission of SAP calculation reports at the design and built stages. - c) All major developments will need to achieve a 31% reduction (see above) and demonstrate how the design and layout of the development has sought to maximise reductions in carbon emissions in line with the energy hierarchy.
+- b) All new build housing will achieve a minimum 20% C02 reduction compared to the Building Regulations Part L 2013 standard through energy efficiency measures, unless superseded by national policy or Building Regulations.
+Developers will be expected to provide evidence of the level of carbon reduction achieved in the dwellings through submission of SAP calculation reports at the design and built stages. - c) New non-domestic buildings will achieve a 27% reduction in C02 on average per building compared to the Building Regulations Part L 2013 standard unless superseded by national policy or Building Regulations.
+Applications for major development should demonstrate how the design and layout of the development has sought to maximise reductions in carbon emissions in line with the energy hierarchy.

 - d) All new build housing should seek to achieve an A rating (with a minimum expectation of B rating) Energy Performance Certificate.
-New housing should achieve a minimum of a 'C' rating Energy Performance Certificate. - e) All non-domestic properties (including those created through conversions) should achieve a 'B' rating Energy Performance Certificate. - f) Non residential development of at least 1,000 sqm floorspace and residential or mixed use development consisting of more than 200 residential units should achieve BREEAM New Construction or BREEAM Communities 'Very Good' as a minimum rating based on the latest BREEAM scheme.
+New housing should achieve a minimum of a 'C' rating Energy Performance Certificate. - e) All non-domestic properties (including those created through conversions) should achieve a 'B' rating Energy Performance Certificate. - f) Non residential development of at least 1,000 sqm floorspace should achieve BREEAM New Construction 'Very Good' as a minimum rating based on the latest BREEAM scheme.